dark-physics/jeans/README.md

 ## Features

 The jeans model incorporates the effects on the dark matter halo due to the baryon distributions, axis ratios, and adiabatic contraction for a wide range of halo masses.
-Currently the jeans model is implemented in one- and two-dimensions, with further work intended to extend two the full three-dimensional model.
+Currently the jeans model is implemented in one- and two-dimensions, with further work intended to extend to the full three-dimensional model.
 A shortlist of the inputs and outputs of the model are listed below:

 Inputs